EdAyers/SAD3/README.md

 ## SAD3 ##

-*System for Automated Deduction* (SAD 3rd generation) -- Proof Checking of Natural Mathematical Documents
+*System for Automated Deduction* (SAD 3rd generation) -- Proof Checking of Natural Mathematical Documents.

-[TODO] add a summary.
+[TODO] add a summary of the project
+[TODO] add links to papers.

 # Build #